 Creating a sense of community is a critical part of running a successful membership website.

 Success Tips: Create community amongst members using a forum, a member directory, comments, classified ads and offline events

 Reasons for Failure #8 – Single Revenue Stream

 Many membership websites prosper with a single revenue stream, namely paid subscription.

 However many others never reach profitability because they take too long to build their member base.
 These sites can often survive by having additional revenue streams.

-Success Tip: Ensure you have multiple revenue streams which could include advertising, sponsorship, a job board, paid directory listings, affiliate marketing, pay-per-view content, paid downloads, a store selling ebooks, DVDs and merchandise, events, courses and webinars.
+Success Tip: Ensure you have multiple revenue streams which could include advertising, sponsorship, a job board, paid directory listings, affiliate marketing, pay-per-view content, paid downloads, a store selling ebooks, merchandise, events, courses and webinars.

 Reasons for Failure #9 – No Personality